Do I Need a VPN?

-Nowadays, many of us are spending the bulk of our time in front of our computers or smartphones.
+Nowadays, many of us spend the bulk of our time in front of our computers or smartphones.
 Sometimes that’s at home, accessing the internet via secure, private networks.
 Other days, it’s on a park bench or at a cafe connected to public Wi-Fi.
 With cybercriminals launching new attacks every day, it’s hard to know how safe those open networks are.

 Read on to find out why you might need a VPN and how to choose the right one.